tardisgo/tardisgo/README.md

 PHP specific issues:
 * to compile for PHP you currently need to add the haxe compilation option "--php-prefix tgo" to avoid name conflicts
 * very long PHP class/file names may cause name resolution problems on some platforms

+Please note that strings in Go are held as Haxe strings, but encoded as UTF-8 even when strings for that host are encoded as UTF-16.
+The system should automatically do the translation to/from the correct format at the Go/Haxe boundary, but there are certain to be some occasions when a translation has to be done explicitly (see Force.toHaxeString/Force.fromHaxeString in haxe/haxeruntime.go).

 ## Next steps:
 Please go to http://github.com/tardisgo/tardisgo-samples for example Go code modified to work with tardisgo.